How investing works

-If you decide to invest without the help of a financial adviser, you can cut the cost of investing by using a fund supermarket or investment broker.
+If you decide to invest without the help of a financial adviser, you can cut the cost of investing by using an investment platform (sometimes referred to as fund supermarkets) or investment broker.

 Because you're doing all the hard work of picking your investment, you won't be paying the fees associated with going through a financial adviser.
 Cutting these charges can have a significant impact on the performance of your investment portfolio over the long-term.

-Some fund supermarkets now offer ready-made portfolios designed for different risk appetites.
+Some investment platforms now offer ready-made portfolios designed for different risk appetites.

-We've reviewed all the major fund supermarkets and named a handful as 'Which Recommended Providers'.
+We've reviewed all the major investment platforms and named a handful as 'Which?
+Recommended Providers'.

 The Which? investment portfolios

-We’ve built a set of investment portfolios designed to illustrate how you could spread £10,000 across several types of investment, or asset classes, depending on how much risk you are willing to take on and how much growth you hope to attain.
+We’ve built a set of investment portfolios designed to illustrate how you could spread your money across several types of investment, or asset classes, depending on how much risk you are willing to take on and how much growth you hope to attain.